 Some of the game fish you can catch from shore include striped bass, bluefish, spotted seatrout, flounder, red drum or pompano.
 One of the highlights of surf fishing for beginners is the chance to reel in a 30 to 40-pound striped bass from the ocean surf.
 That can be a very rewarding experience for any angler.

-IMPORTANT SURF FISHING TIPS TO KNOW
+SURF FISHING TIPS FOR BEGINNERS

 - Be sure to check the state fishing regulations prior to your first fishing trip.
 Some states require you to have a fishing license when fishing from the shoreline or from a fishing pier.